Therapy for Burnout

 You've forgotten what you actually want — all you know is what you should do

-You're holding everyone else together while quietly falling apart
+You're holding everything together while quietly falling apart

 Burnout isn't just being tired.
 It's not fixed by a vacation or a weekend off.